flywheel-apps/dicom-send/README.md

 1. *Acquire Inputs*.
 If the **file** input is not provided, all files of DICOM type in the session where the Gear is executed are downloaded and set as input for the next stage.
 2. *Prepare Inputs*.
 DICOMs packaged into archives (.tgz or .zip) are uncompressed.
 A private tag is then added to each DICOM file to be transmitted.
 3. *Transmit DICOMs*.
 The final stage transmits each DICOM file to the DICOM server indicated during Gear configuration.

+# Testing

+For information on gear testing, see the [testing readme](https://github.com/flywheel-apps/dicom-send/blob/master/TESTING.md).